 Aluminum die casting has limitations, including:

 There is no difference between cast aluminum and aluminum.
 Cast aluminum is the same base material (aluminum) that has undergone a process.
-However, due to the various casting methods which exist, it is possible that the cast material will have inclusions and porosity that were not present in the raw feedstock.
+However, due to the various casting methods that exist, the cast material may have inclusions and porosity that were not present in the raw feedstock.

 Forging is often performed on cast billets.
-The upset process disrupts the microstructure by breaking up crystals into smaller units, without creating disjoints between them.
+The upset process disrupts the microstructure by breaking up crystals into smaller units, without creating dislocations between them.
 This causes the material to become both harder and stronger, to a considerable degree.
-It also causes a “flow” of material around obstructions and corners which gives the crystal microstructure a “grain” that enhances strength and stress distribution.
+It also causes a “flow” of material around obstructions and corners, which gives the crystal microstructure a “grain” that enhances strength and stress distribution.

 Inclusions (non-solution contaminants such as oxide slag) are generally aggregated to some degree in cast aluminum parts, often creating severe weakness.
 In forged parts, any inclusions (from the billet casting process) are smashed and distributed, reducing their influence.
 Aluminum castings are capable of great detail and fine sections, whereas forging is a brute-force process best suited to simple shapes.